 Entertainment facilities.
-Generally, you cannot deduct any expenses for the cost of using an entertainment facility.
+Generally, you cannot deduct any expense for the use of an entertainment facility.
 This includes expenses for depreciation and operating costs such as rent, utilities, maintenance, and protection.

 An entertainment facility is any property you own, rent, or use for entertainment.
 Examples include a yacht, hunting lodge, fishing camp, swimming pool, tennis court, bowling alley, car, airplane, apartment, hotel suite, or home in a vacation resort.